leandrowd/react-easy-swipe/README.md

 ## Contributing

-Please, feel free to contributing.
-You may file an issue or submit a pull request!
+Please, feel free to contribute.
+You may open a bug, request a feature, submit a pull request or whatever you want!

 ### TODOs